Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Pass by the Albergue Cafetería Alto da PenaPass by the Albergue Cafetería Alto da Pena

-Immediately after this sign, pass by another new, private albergue, the Albergue Rectoral San Mamede da Pena that also gets good reviews.
-It also now has a beer garden with food and coffee.
+Immediately after this sign, pass by another private albergue, the Albergue Rectoral San Mamede da Pena that also gets good reviews.
+It also has a beer garden with food and coffee.

 The albergue is just after the town church, the San Mamede da Pena, with its dedication plaque.
 A few meters after passing the church, the Camino turns left at a cruceiro.
 As we walked on the paved lane, and looked back over our left shoulders, we could get a clear view of the church and the albergues, high on the hill.